chriswegmann/prometheon-restapi-azure/README.md

 - Commit: "Added imports in resources.quote and class definition Quote (not used)"

 - Managed to access Azure SQL in Python with environment variables, locally On azure, problem installing pyodbc with pip.
 Did manage to set AZURE_database environment variables on Azure

+- On Azure: added the python 3.6 extension that allows pip install pyodbc